jimhigson/oboe.js/writing/main/3_Background.md

 the opposite direction, for example in 2012 twitter moved much of their rendering back to the server-side reducing load times to one fifth of their previous design, commenting "The future is coming and it looks just like the past" [@newTwitter].
 This model generated server-side short pages that load quick and are ready to be displayed but also sent the Javascript which would allow the display to be updated without another full server load.
 One weakness of this model is that the same presentational logic requires two expressions.

-Like most application types, web applications usually suffer greater delays waiting for io than because javascript execution times present a bottleneck.
+Like most interactive programming, client-side scripts usually suffer greater delays waiting for io than because javascript execution times present a bottleneck.
 Because Javascript is used for user interfaces, frame-rates are important.
 Single threaded so js holds up rendering.
 Important to return control to the browser quickly.
 However, once execution of each js frame of execution is no more than the monitor refresh rate, further optimisation brings zero benefit.
 Hence, writing extremely optimised Javascript, especially focusing on micro-optimisations that hurt code readability is a bit silly.

 > The user does something, then the app responds visually with immediacy
 > at 30 frames per second or more, and completes a task in a few hundred